joelonsw/Matrix-Multiplication-Multithreading/README.md

 For example, the first piece of the Result matrix is represented by the product of A's first row and B's first column. <br>
 All 16 columns of the other results can be expressed like this. <br>
 This is where parallelization takes place.
 Create 16 threads and allocate proper operation for each thread 0-15 to results from 0-15. <br>
-In the first step, one of the 16 divided A and B matrices in the upper left corner of my picture is multiplied. <br>
+In the first step, one of the 16 divided A and B matrices in the upper left corner of my picture is multiplied.
 When 16 threads complete their respective operations, the threads join. <br>
 In the second step, I create 16 threads to do the operation located in the upper right corner of the picture and join them when finished. <br>
 The third and fourth steps follow a similar process, and then end the function.<br>
 </div>
 <br>
 <div>
-*3. Cache friendly multiplication (Tiling) -- dns_tiling64.cpp* <br>
+#### 3. Cache friendly multiplication (Tiling) -- dns_tiling64.cpp <br>
 The third step is tiling. <br>
 Although parallel processing was carried out through DNS algorithm, LLC miss rate could not be improved because the multi function remained KIJ method as it is.<br>
 To improve this, I introduce the Tiling method. <br>